 Consumption of electricity sure has surged and will continue to do so, putting immense pressure on building owners and grid operators to ensure its availability in the most eco-friendly ways.
 While renewable energy promises to be the go-to alternative for generating clean energy, the grass is not all that greener on the ‘green’ side, especially in assuring ample energy availability.
 In California, for instance, Demand surges during the 4PM to 9PM period more than any other time of the day because intermittent energy resources such as solar decline during this hour.
 This means that gas peakers would be needed to balance the grid.
 Despite the obvious value of the electricity, nearly 68.8 percent of energy (from renewable and non-renewable sources) supplied for electricity consumption is wasted, meaning higher rates and more emissions.
 Consequently, the need of the hour is a way to help building owners save electricity so that it can be tapped in the future when their live supply naturally dwindles during certain times of the day.

-id balancing for electricity producers, suppliers, operators, and building owners.
-They are the exclusive winner of Behind-the-Retail Meter Energy Storage Resources, approved by CPUC to provide capacity service for California’s largest utility company, PG&E. The company was specifically helping with the replacement of 10 MW of gas power plant for GHG reduction on CAISO grid using behind-the-meter energy storage systems (BTM-ESS) while reducing electricity costs for users and assist with resiliency.
+CVPs deliver ‘On-Demand Resources’ to assist the electric grid balancing for electricity producers, suppliers, operators, and building owners.
+CVP significantly helps with the replacement or as an alternative to powering up of gas power plant for GHG reduction on CAISO grid using behind-the-meter energy storage systems (BTM-ESS) while reducing electricity costs for users and assist with resiliency.
 With its proprietary solution, MicroNOC can turn any qualified C&I building’s electricity usage into CVPs with just a one-time registration fee at the signing of the service agreement, without any additional equipment lease or purchase.

 Addressing challenges around electricity storage and distribution